Manage Batch resources with PowerShell cmdlets

 You can specify one or more application packages for deployment when you create a pool.
 When you specify a package at pool creation time, it is deployed to each node as the node joins pool.
 Packages are also deployed when a node is rebooted or reimaged.

 -ApplicationPackageReference option when creating a pool to deploy an application package to the pool's nodes as they join the pool.
 First, create a PSApplicationPackageReference object, and configure it with the application ID and package version you want to deploy to the pool's compute nodes:

 $appPackageReference = New-Object Microsoft.Azure.Commands.Batch.Models.PSApplicationPackageReference $appPackageReference.ApplicationId = "MyBatchApplication" $appPackageReference.Version = "1.0"

-You can find more information on application packages in Application deployment with Azure Batch application packages.
+You can find more information on application packages in Deploy applications to compute nodes with Batch application packages.

 You must link an Azure Storage account to your Batch account to use application packages.

 To update the applications assigned to an existing pool, first create a PSApplicationPackageReference object with the desired properties (application ID and package version):